cherab/core/docs/source/installation_and_structure.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Regardless of the method you used to install CHERAB, you will need a valid atomic data source for your
 calculations.
 CHERAB provides a default atomic data source through the OpenADAS module.
-If you wish
-to use this data source, the appropriate data needs to be downloaded from the OpenADAS web archive
+When the core
+cherab package is installed it will attempt to download a common set of OpenADAS rate files from the
+OpenADAS web archive and store them a local repository.
+If the download fails or the user wishes to
-and stored in a suitable local repository.
-This procedure can be performed with the following python
+refresh the installation, the data download and installation can be triggered manually with the
-commands once your ``cherab-core`` and ``cherab-openadas`` packages have been successfully installed.
+following commands:

 .. code-block:: pycon